steven-rothwell/Crud/README.md

 ### Validator Data Annotations

 Standard and custom [data annotation](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-7.0) validators may be added to properties in the model.
 These will automatically be used to validate the model without adding any additional code to the [Validator](/Crud.Api/Validators/Validator.cs).

+### JSON Attributes

+Standard System.Text.Json attributes, like [JsonPropertyNameAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonpropertynameattribute?view=net-7.0), can be added to the properties in the model to customize the JSON serialization and deserialization.

+### PreventCrud Attribute

+The [PreventCrud](/Crud.Api/Attributes/PreventCrudAttribute.cs) attribute is optional.
+This is used to prevent some or all [CRUD operations](/Crud.Api/Enums/CrudOperation.cs) on a model.
+See details [here](/docs/PREVENTCRUDATTRIBUTE.md).

+### PreventQuery Attribute

+The [PreventQuery](/Crud.Api/Attributes/PreventQueryAttribute.cs) attribute is optional.
+This is used to prevent some or all [Query operators](/Crud.Api/QueryModels/Operator.cs) on a model's property.
+See details [here](/docs/PREVENTQUERYATTRIBUTE.md).

+## ExternalEntity

+This class and IExternalEntity interface should not be removed from the application.
+Although not necessary, it is highly suggested to inherit from for [models](#models) that map directly to a collection/table.
+Example: [User](/Crud.Api/Models/User.cs) maps to the `Users` collection while [Address](/Crud.Api/Models/Address.cs) is stored within a document in that collection.
+The purpose of this class is to give each document/row a unique "random" identifier so that it may be safely referenced by external applications.
+Sequential identifiers are not as safe to use as they can be easily manipulated and without the proper checks, allow access to other data.
+They do make for better clustered indexes, so they should continue to be used within the data store.

 # Routing